 - Port 1414

 If you are using your own objects, you’ll need to adjust these names accordingly.
-Or, you can go to a Ready, Set, Connect tutorial to get started.
+Or, you can go to a tutorial in the Ready, Set, Connect series to get started.

 If you’ve already worked through a Ready, Set, Connect tutorial, your queue manager should already be configured correctly.
 If not, you’ll need to set up authorization on the queue manager to accept connection from the application through a named channel and the application has to be authorized to put and get messages to and from the queue.

 If you already have a JMS application, but you want some help with performance or debugging, review this article.

 Set up your environment

 In this first step, we walk you through installing and setting up the prerequisites.

 Create a directory to save the files needed for the sample, for example in your home directory: